The ‘Lord of the Rings’ Board Games Might be the Worst Movie Tie-In Games Ever

 - During a player’s turn, they move any of the characters.
 Any one of their choosing.
 You’re not playing as Legolas, everyone is.
 You’re all working together to get the characters to the end, but it’s not a cooperative game.
 Yes.
 It’s as strange as it sounds.

 - Despite how it may look, the game board is a single path.
 There are no choices for movement.
-You’re just following the sequence of events which take place within the story.
-Which leads into…
+You’re just following the sequence of events that take place within the story.
+This leads into…

 - Any time a character lands on a space with a numbered ring, they stop and have that correspondingly numbered encounter.
 These spaces are so frequent (seriously, scroll up and look at the board.
 They are every 4 spaces), that rolling a die to move is meaningless.
 On top of the EIGHT you get to add to your movement roll if you are Legolas.